The Ghost of Adam Lanza

 I recognize that my anti-pedophobia was only a futile retaliation against culture, so I will never have the motivation to improve any of this.

-However, in his “Pointless” series of videos, he said:
+However, in his Pointless series of videos, he said:

-How can someone be attracted to breasts? (laughter, inaudible) I’m just attracted to young teenage girls who have the bodies of 12 year old anorexic boys.
+How can someone be attracted to breasts? [laughter, inaudible] I’m just attracted to young teenage girls who have the bodies of 12-year-old anorexic boys.

-In the description of his final series of videos, titled “To the Proculturalists”, he wrote:
+In the description of his final series of videos, To the Proculturalists, he wrote:

 If you wanted to upset me, you’ve succeeded more than you could have expected.
 I could have explained everything in this more extensively if this wasn’t extemporaneously spoken while feeling despondent, but if no one understands what I’m saying after seven hours of videos (which barely any of you even listened to), no one ever will.
 I can’t handle this cultural bullying.
 My account is now officially abandoned.

-About 10 months later, Adam Lanza put a gun to his head and blew his brains out, after killing 27 other people.
-I think his mass murder was also a failed attempt at expressing himself.
-He probably thought of that YouTube channel as his manifesto, and assumed that it would be discovered soon after his death.
-Instead, it sat ignored for years.
+The murders were his final attempt at self-expression.
+He wanted to spread his beliefs to others.
+He probably thought of his YouTube channel as his manifesto, and assumed that it would be discovered soon after his death.
+Instead, it was ignored for years.

 Perfectly written.
 From what I've seen of his writings (and videos) I agree with everything you wrote.
 I do wonder how differently things would have turned out had he not been so isolated.